umijs/umi/docs/plugins/api.md

 ### modifyBundleConfigs

-Modify the bundle configuration array, for example, it can be used for dll and modern mode processing.
+Modify the bundle configuration array, for example, it can be used for dll and modern mode processing. e.g.:

-e.g.

 ```ts
 api.modifyBundleConfigs(async (memo, { getConfig }) => {